Cairo corridor into the US

 What this corridor does not include.

 No legal services.
 No Egyptian company formation, no Central Bank of Egypt notifications, no GAFI free-zone licensing, no US entity formation.
 No L-1, E-2, EB-5, or O-1 visa work.
-No US tax structuring, FATCA analysis, or Egypt-US tax-treaty review.
+No US tax structuring, FATCA analysis, or Egypt-US tax-treaty evaluation.
 No sanctions, OFAC, or FCPA clearance work.
 No customs and tariff classification.
 No US banking introductions.
 No fiduciary services.
 No regulatory licensing.
 No IP filing.
 No contract drafting.
 No FDA, USDA, or DOT clearance work for pharmaceuticals, agri-food, or industrial operators.

 Frequently asked.

 Egyptian commercial culture leads with regional scale across MENA and Africa, multi-decade relationship depth, and a long operating record across the Levant, the Gulf, and East Africa.
 The MENA-leader frame is a category in the region and a regional flag in the United States.
-American procurement, US enterprise buyers, and US co-investors read it as macro context, not as a US category claim, and not as a peer-set signal.
-The Suez Canal Economic Zone has surfaced Egyptian logistics and manufacturing as a US near-shore alternative to concentrated Asian supply, but Egyptian operators arrive with Arabic-translated-into-English materials carrying register flatness that does not place the firm in a US bucket on its own.
+American procurement, US enterprise buyers, and US co-investors evaluate it as macro context, not as a US category claim, and not as a peer-set signal.
+The Suez Canal Economic Zone has surfaced Egyptian logistics and manufacturing as a US near-shore alternative to concentrated Asian supply, but Egyptian operators arrive with Arabic-translated-into-English materials carrying register flatness that does not place GMA in a US bucket on its own.

-With an inquiry through the contact form and a short discovery conversation.
-The firm runs three engagements: Market Entry Sprint (6 to 10 weeks), Cross-Border Build (3 to 6 months), or Group Partnership (monthly retainer, 12-month minimum).
-Fit and pricing are confirmed in discovery, not published.
+With an inquiry through the contact form and an inquiry screening.
+GMA runs three engagements: Market-Entry Marketing Sprint (6 to 10 weeks), Cross-Border Marketing Build (3 to 6 months), or Global Marketing Partnership (monthly retainer, 12-month minimum).
+GMA confirms fit and pricing after the inquiry screening.
+Public prices are not listed.

 Further on Cairo and the US corridor.